-Designing, coding, and testing your own programs is the primary learning activity in this course.
+Designing relational databases and coding SQL statements are the primary activities of this course.
 Most of the learning value of these activities is the result of doing them on your own.
-Coding your programs independently leads to expected differences between the program files submitted by different students.
-These differences are not only expected, but they are often celebrated, as we explore the boundaries of good programming style and good programming practice.
+Doing this work independently leads to expected differences between the files submitted by different students.
+These differences are not only expected, but they are often celebrated, as we explore the boundaries of good design and coding style.

-The program files that you submit as your own work in this course will be compared to those submitted by other students.
+The files that you submit as your own work in this course will be compared to those submitted by other students in your section and by students in other sections.
+Your submitted work will also be compared to the official class solution as well as solutions generated by AI tools such as ChatGPT.
 Instances of high correlation between the work that you submit, and the work of others will be investigated as possible instances of plagiarism or cheating.
 Both plagiarism and cheating are serious academic integrity infractions.
 See https://studentcode.illinois.edu/article1/part4/1-402/.

 The submission of highly correlated work represents an academic integrity violation for students who copy the work of others, for students whose work is copied by others, and for students who create and submit a collaborative work when independent work is expected.
+Code generated by AI tools, such as ChatGPT, will be considered work created by others.
 Please do your work independently.
 Never put yourself in a position where your work could be submitted by another student.